dovicbravo/ExcelProjectsDA/SuperstoreGiantDataAnalysis/README.md

 I used **Pivot Table** to summarize, analyze, and visualize the dataset.

+In this data analysis, **Comparison, Ranking, and Pareto Analysis** were used.

+**Comparison Analysis**
+  - Comparing the value of one item against another
+  - Understanding which value is the highest and the lowest and how much larger one value to another
+  - Used column and bar graphs

+**Ranking Analysis**
+  - Understanding the ranking order of items
+  - Perform Top/Bottom 10 analysis
+  - Calculating rankings

+**Pareto Analysis**
+  - Recognizing disproportional relationships exist between items
+  - 80/20 rule

 ### 📊 Products and Categories

 I created Key Metrics to measure the performance of the business.
 I also created a DAX to calculate the overall Profit Ratio of the business.